bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 different filters per layer.
 Just imagine instead of "RGB", we have "RRRRGGGGBBBB" as input to Mask B, and you can probably guess what the connectivity should look like.
-Again this only applies to the current sub-pixels, we should have full connectivity to all predecessors.
+Again this only applies to the current sub-pixels, we should have full connectivity to all spatial predecessors.

 |h3| Discretized Logistic Mixture Likelihood |h3e|